ParticularlyCALLED

 If everybody just did what they felt like, we would have utter chaos.
 Self-control is one of the only bulwarks of a civilized society.

-It makes sense that our spiritual health mirrors our physical life because, this life isn’t about how you feel – its about how much you love!
+It makes sense that our spiritual health mirrors our physical life because, this life isn’t about how you feel – it’s about how much you love!

 And love, my friend, doesn’t always feel cozy.